dalzihn/BigData_Final/data/readme.md

-# Buidling preprocessing pipeline
+# Phase 1: Buidling preprocessing pipeline
----
 Given the input file is "test.json", you will have to define a function that takes as input a collection of text and returns its vector representation.

 For example,